Splix777/Splix777/README.md

 - 🔭 I’m currently working on finising the core curriculum at [42Madrid](https://www.42network.org/)!

-- 🌱 I’m currently learning SQL.
+- 🌱 I’m currently learning back end framework with Django.

 - 📫 How to reach me: Linkedin